axibase/atsd/rule-engine/notifications/custom-ifttt.md

 ![](./images/ifttt_rule_notification_open.png)

-The `webhook_name` placeholder in the request URL as well as payload placeholders are automatically resolved when the notification is triggered:
+The `webhook_name` placeholder in the request URL as well as payload placeholders are automatically resolved when the webhook is triggered.

 `https://maker.ifttt.com/trigger/atsd_custom_trigger/with/key/111111`